 You may be trying to choose between vasectomy reversal or IVF.
 It is best to consider this decision not as an 'either-or' issue but rather a question of what order you should undergo each treatment.
-By this I mean which of IVF followed by vasectomy reversal or vasectomy reversal followed IVF is the wisest first choice.
+By this I mean whether vasectomy reversal or IVF is the wisest first choice.

 Predictors of successful vasectomy reversal

 There are a range of predictors of successful vasectomy reversal which you should consider when making a decision to reverse your vasectomy.
 These include the length of time from your initial vasectomy to its reversal, your partners age and if you have had a prior IVF sperm extraction.
-It is very important to be aware of just how many vasectomy reversal operations your chosen surgeon is performing so that you can make a judgement about their likely results.
+The expertise and experience of your surgeon matters.

 Need more detail ?